BAN427 Insurance Analytics

 - Teaching language

 Autumn.
-Last week of the autumn semester.
-Offered autumn 2019.
+First week of the Autumn semester.
+Offered Autumn 2020.

 Adjunct Associate Professor Karl Ove Aarbu, Department of Business and Management Science.